Akhil-Suresh/golearn/doc/Type.md

 }
 ```

 So double quotes and single quotes matters in go code.
 Single quotes string are treated as rune.
-Unline a
+Unlike a
 string literal which is a byte.
 The rune is of type int32.